 Garrett Lee Smith Memorial Act Reauthorization Introduced in 113th Congress

-The Garrett Lee Smith Memorial Act currently supports active youth suicide prevention grants in 40 states, 38 tribes or tribal organizations, and 85 institutions of higher education.
-Unfortunately, suicide is still the second-leading cause of death for adolescents and young adults between the ages of 10 and 24, and results in more than 4,850 lives lost each year, according to the Centers for Disease Control and Prevention.
+First authorized in 2004, the Garrett Lee Smith Memorial Act has supported youth suicide prevention grants in 51 states (including D.C. and Guam), 48 tribes or tribal organizations, and 138 institutions of higher education.
+Federal attention to the issue of suicide prevention remains critical as suicide is the second leading cause of death for adolescents and young adults between the ages of 10 and 24, and results in more than 4,600 lives lost each year, according to the Centers for Disease Control and Prevention (2012).

 APA's Education Government Relations Office has supported the Garrett Lee Smith Memorial Act since its inception, and was instrumental in developing the Campus Suicide Prevention initiative.
 Education Government Relations staff and APA members will continue to meet with members of Congress to strengthen broad bipartisan support for the Garrett Lee Smith Memorial Act Reauthorization of 2013 in the 113th Congress.